 The fans and Ed Cole mobbed and praised Jim when he returned to the pits for his great driving ability.
 And as a reward, Jim was given Dick Doane’s blue1956 Sebring modified Corvette to race in other midwest events that summer.

-That beginning led to: December 7, 1956 Nassau.
+That beginning led to December 7, 1956, in Nassau.
 Chevrolet factory entry in the new 57 Fuel Injection #36 car.
 9th oa, 7th in class,

 NASSAU SPEED WEEK

 Nassau, Bahamas, Windsor Field, Governors Race,

 December 7, 1956

 #13- Blue Ferrari 860 Monza- Alfonso Portago

 March 23-24, 1957 Corvette 12-hour Sebring team driver, in the new #3, factory Corvette car, now with factory 4 speed, positraction, and fuel injection and RPO 684 Brake/ suspension.
 The Nassau cars had only fuel injection, 3 speed, and the 56 race brake option.
 Drivers: Kilborn / Jeffords/ Duncan, 2nd GT, 15th oa.

 November 1957 was co-driver with Fred Windridge in his 1957 Corvette in Caracas, Venezuela with the remaining factory team drivers, Dick Doane, John Kilborn, Tom Pistone, and Dr. Dick Thompson who all drove the new 1958 model Corvette.